-For instance, if you’re the owner of an online-only store, you’ll have to make sure your hosting service includes ecommerce capabilities.
-And if you’re a mid-sized business that’s growing quickly, you’ll need to ensure your hosting service can scale with you — this will save you the trouble of switching providers in the future.
+For instance, if you’re the owner of an online-only store, you’ll have to make sure your host supports ecommerce.
+And if you’re a small or mid-sized business that’s growing quickly, you’ll need to ensure your hosting service can scale with you — this will save you the trouble of switching providers in the future.

 4. Think about the web hosting support you need.

-As you learned above, different hosting services offer various levels of technical support such as security, maintenance, installation, and management.
-To make the right hosting decision for your business, determine whether or not you have a member of your team (or plan to hire one) to manage your server.
-If not, make sure your service manages your hosting.
+As you learned above, different hosting services offer varying levels of technical support such as security, maintenance, installation, and optimization.
+To make the right hosting decision for your small business, determine whether or not you have a member of your team (or plan to hire one) to manage your server.
+If not, consider managed hosting.

-Think about the size of your business and your typical amount of site traffic, too.
+Also, think about the size of your business and your expected typical amount of site traffic.
 Then ask yourself, “If there was an issue with our website that couldn’t be resolved immediately, are we at risk of losing customers and ruining any level of trust we’ve built between them and our brand?”

-These conclusions will help you decide how much support you require from a service provider.
+These conclusions will help you decide how much support you require from your service provider.

 5. Take your website’s growth into consideration.

-Do you plan to scale your business significantly or do you plan to stay the same size long-term?
-Do you foresee a drastic change in your website traffic as you scale or do you expect your follower base and number of visitors to remain fairly steady over time?
+Do you plan to scale your business significantly, or do you plan to stay the same size long-term?
+Do you foresee a drastic change in your website traffic as you scale, or do you expect your follower base and number of visitors to remain steady over time?

 The answers to these questions — as well as your business type and industry — will help you choose an appropriate hosting service for your planned and estimated growth.

-If you know you’re going to consistently have a significant amount of traffic on your site, it might be worth investing in a dedicated server.
-If your expected growth and traffic are somewhat unknown but have the potential to change drastically over time, cloud-based hosting is a good option.
+If you know you’re going to experience significant traffic on your business site, it might be worth investing in a dedicated server.
+If your expected growth and traffic are somewhat unknown but have the potential to change drastically over time, cloud-based hosting is a viable option.
 And if you’re a blogger who wants to share travel stories with friends and family, a shared server is likely all you’ll ever need.